 The JHP released their self-titled debut album in 2015, an all-original effort that garnered critical acclaim from All About Jazz and many others.
 In addition to continuing to hone their dynamic live set in performances throughout the greater northeast US and beyond, the group plans to release much-anticipated new music at last this coming Spring of 2020, in a highly-collaborative concept EP that will showcase new creative directions for the group, including more electric instrumentation, special guest vocalists, and much more.

-Sophisticated yet down-to-earth; intellectually satisfying but always sure to groove; it is quite evident that the ensemble known shorthand as “The JHP” is offering a fresh and distinctly soulful take on the jazz idiom, appealing to both the traditional and novice listener alike.
+Sophisticated yet down-to-earth, booty-shaking AND thinking-man’s music…it is becoming abundantly clear that the ensemble known shorthand as “The JHP” is offering a fresh and distinctly soulful take on the jazz idiom, appealing to both traditional and contemporary audiences alike.